 Look carefully inside the insulated glass, between the panes.
 You may find information embossed directly onto the spacer bar.

-Companies like Andersen, Pella, Better-Bilt, Shelter, Outlook, and Windsor will have their names “etched” in the corner of the glass; other companies like Crestline, SNE, and Vetter are all known to not place their names on units, anywhere…instead, they use a string of letters and numbers on their products.
-Unless you know exactly what these letters and numbers mean you’ll have a hard time identifying the manufacturer.
+Companies like Andersen, Pella, Better-Bilt, Shelter, Outlook, and Windsor will have their names “etched” in the corner of the glass; other companies like Crestline, SNE, and Vetter are all known not to place their names on units, anywhere…instead, they use a string of letters and numbers on their products.
+Unless you know exactly what these letters and numbers mean, you’ll have difficulty identifying the manufacturer.

 If there is no warranty protection on the window, you’ll need to replace the insulated glass unit within the frame.
-Depending on the make/style, the window stop will be removed, and new insulated glass will be installed.
+Depending on the make/style, a maintenance specialist will remove the window stop and replace the glass.
 Very seldom does a failed window seal result in the replacement of the entire window frame.

-Don’t be fooled by claims the window can be repaired by drilling a hole in the glass.
-A method called “defogging” doesn’t address the root cause of the failure (a broken window seal) and seldom includes a repair warranty.
+Don’t be fooled.
+You can’t seal a window by drilling a hole in the glass.
+A method called “defogging” doesn’t address the root cause of the failure (a broken window seal), and the “quick fix” seldom includes a repair warranty.
 Other gimmicks include cheap products sold at big box stores.
-They simply are a waste of money.
+They are a waste of money.

-My best advice – remove and replace, but leave the job to a glass replacement professional.
+My best advice is to remove and replace the window and leave the job to a glass replacement professional.
 Look to spend between $100 – $250 per window.
 I recommend this local (metro Jackson, MS) window replacement company and other trusted professionals here.